 I need the unit for myself.
 How long must I live in it and does the tenant have a right to re-occupy the unit once I move out?

 1) If you need the unit for your own personal use you must give the tenant 60 days notice ending on the last day of the rental period and this must be done on a Form N12.
 2) The tenant can refuse to leave after being served this notice even if you have given more than the required time.
 3) If the tenant refuses to leave you will have to file an application with the Landlord and Tenant Board to obtain an eviction order.
-4) The law does not specify how long you have to reside there, the main point is whether you have given the notice in good faith.
+4) The law specifies that you must reside in the unit for at least one year as your primary residence (Refer to Section 48 (1) of the Residential Tenancies Act).
 However, when a tenant is evicted based on this reason the tenant has up to twelve months to file an application against the landlord if the tenant believes that you gave the notice in bad faith.
 5) You do not have to re-rent the unit to the same tenant once you are finished using it.

 I have a tenant in the basement on a weekly rental.
 I need the unit for my son, how do I give notice?

 If you serve a notice for landlord’s own use, the termination date must be at least 60 days from the time you give notice *AND* the termination date must coincide with the end of a tenancy period.
 So, if they pay rent every Monday, the termination date must fall on a Sunday on the N12 notice of termination.

 Do I serve an N12 if I’m selling my property?
 Is the landlord responsible for the difference in rent so the tenants can find comparable rental property?
 Under what Tenant Law or By-Laws do these issues come under?